 If a competitor files a service-disabled veteran-owned small business eligibility protest against your company, treat it with the seriousness if deserves.
 After all, if you lose, you’ll not only lose the SDVOSB set-aside contract you just won, but may be ineligible to submit future offers on SDVOSB set-aside procurements.

 When your SDVOSB status is under attack, Koprince McCall Pottroff’s SDVOSB attorneys can help.
 In addition to guidance on what documents to submit to the SBA or VA, Koprince McCall Pottroff draws on the SDVOSB programs’ regulations and case law to provide the government with a strong legal response defending your service-disabled veteran-owned small business status–and your contract award.

 Not sure if your small business qualifies as a service-disabled veteran-owned small business?
 You are not alone.
 At one time, only about 20% of initial VA CVE applicants actually met the SDVOSB program requirements.

-Before you self-certify on your next SDVOSB set-aside procurement or submit your VA CVE application, Koprince Law’s SDVOSB attorneys can perform a thorough internal audit of your SDVOSB compliance.
+Before you self-certify on your next SDVOSB set-aside procurement or submit your VA CVE application, Koprince McCall Pottroff’s SDVOSB attorneys can perform a thorough internal audit of your SDVOSB compliance.
 We will review your company’s governing documents, ownership and management structure, and day-to-day business practices to identify and correct eligibility issues before they cost you a contract award.